Join our live demo!Here

 Big data is at the center of all business decisions these days.
 It refers to large volumes of data generated through different sources and this data then provides the foundation for business decisions.
 The concept of data has been there for centuries but only now do we have enough computational resources to process and use that data.
 There are different ways through which we can process data.
 The two popular ways used for data processing are batch processing and stream processing.
-Let’s discuss each process in detail and understand their differences:
+Let’s discuss each process in detail and understand their differences

 Batch processing is a method to process large volumes of data in batches and this is done at a specific scheduled time.
 Data is collected over a period of time and at a specific time interval it is processed and output data is sent to other systems or stored in a data warehouse.
 The size of data in batch processing is known.

-In batch processing input data comes from one or more sources.
+In batch processing, input data come from one or more sources.
 Batch jobs run on a scheduled time and it depends on the data infrastructure of an organisation how frequently these jobs are running.
-IN batch processing data is extracted from input sources and is transformed to prepare the data for analytics purposes or to feed it into a machine learning model.
+In batch processing data is extracted from input sources and is transformed to prepare the data for analytics purposes or to feed it into a machine learning model.
 After transformation data is loaded into a data warehouse.
 The ETL procedure in batch processing is pre-defined and it doesn’t require any user interaction.
 Batch processing can also be triggered once data reaches a particular volume.
 The whole process of batch processing is automated using workflow orchestration tools like airflow, prefect, flyte, dagster, etc.

 Batch processing is a commonly(change it) used approach used in designing data management infrastructure.
 Batch processing is a cost effective solution in case of dealing with large volumes of data.
 In batch processing jobs can be prioritized such that time- sensitive jobs are scheduled earlier and it gives additional advantage to manage resources.
 It can be executed offline to reduce load on machines.
 All the processes are automated which improves the data quality.